luthor112/steam-easygrid/README.md

     - `Reset` button: Resets the image back to the default one
     - `Purge Cache` button: Purges all cached links and files for the given app, forcing a new search and new downloads
         - This is a good first try when something stops working
+    - `Open Webpage` button: Opens the app's SGDB webpage in your browser
 - Image numbers start at 0, with -1 meaning "not set"

 ## Troubleshooting

+If the plugin doesn't find any art for an app, click the `Open Webpage` button to check if the plugin is broken, or there really isn't any art to see

-When someting stop working, a good first step is to try pruging the cache of the given app:
+When someting stops working, a good first step is to try pruging the cache of the given app:
 - Double-click the header of the app
 - Click `Purge Cache`, this will purge cached links and files, hopefully fixing the problem